-Note: The required amount of DNA for hybridization is between 500-750 ng.
+Note: The required amount of DNA for hybridization is 500 ng per sample if using a vacuum concentrator, or 1000 ng if none is available.
 Do not exceed this amount per sample.
-If less input for hybridization is used, final library yield will be reduced and the sensitivity of detection of low frequency variants will be decreased.
+If less input for hybridization is used, final library yield will be reduced and the sensitivity of detection of low frequency variants might be decreased.
+In that case, use as much as possible (up to the required amount), for each sample to be pooled.